 The Skybus City Express:

 The Skybus City Express is one of the most popular and easiest ways to travel between Melbourne Tullamarine Airport and Melbourne CBD.
-The SkyBus stops at Terminal 1, Terminal 3 and Terminal 4 before making its way to Southern Cross Station in Melbourne CBD and back.
-The bus runs non-stop from 4:30 am until midnight, seven days a week.
+It at Terminal 1, Terminal 3 and Terminal 4 before making its way to Southern Cross Station in Melbourne CBD and back.
+The service runs non‑stop from 4:00 am until 1:00 am, seven days a week.

 Travelling on the SkyBus City Express:

-If you travel with a group of three adults or more, the SkyBus fares surpass other options for getting into the Melbourne CBD.
-Besides, the SkyBus only gets you as far as Southern Cross, so in the city, you’ll need to take additional transport options to get to your destination.
+If you travel with a group of three adults or more, group fares make the SkyBus a better value than many other options for getting into the Melbourne CBD.
+Besides, the SkyBus only gets you as far as Southern Cross.
+So in the city, you’ll need to take additional transport options to get to your destination.

 Rideshare at Melbourne Airport:

-Rideshare passengers are picked up from lane 3, just in front of Terminals 1, 2 and 3 forecourts.
+Rideshare passengers are picked up from Lane 3 (or the designated rideshare zone), just in front of Terminals 1, 2 and 3 forecourts (note: new T123 Transport Hub zones open late 2026).
 If you don’t have internet access, Melbourne Airport has free Wi-Fi available in the terminals.
-If you are getting dropped off at Melbourne Airport by rideshare, that can be in the drop-off zone on Level one.
+If you are getting dropped off at Melbourne Airport by rideshare, that can be in the drop-off zone on Level 2 forecourt (Terminals 1–3) or Level 2 car park (Terminal 4).

 Rideshares from Melbourne Airport: